-The program will be designed to cater for students with no existing Indonesian language skills.
+The program is designed to cater for students with no existing Indonesian language skills.
 Candidates with existing language skills will, however, be welcome.

 It’s difficult to understand a place until you’ve been immersed fully into it.
 The ACICIS Professional Practicum programs go a long way towards starting that immersion.